-A bit on my personal background: I grew up in Ontario speaking French first, then English.
-I played many sports growing up (despite not really being a natural athlete) including hockey, softball, and volleyball, while also tearing through whatever book series was all the rage at the time.
+A bit on my personal background: I grew up in Ontario, Canada speaking French first, then English.
+I played many sports as a kid and teen, including hockey, softball, and volleyball, while also tearing through whatever book series was all the rage at the time.
 I’d then of course nag my friends until they did the same so that we could discuss it together.
 I still believe one of the best parts of reading is being able to discuss a book with friends afterwards.

-I started writing my own stories around the age of ten, starting with some silly tales about what my golden Labrador would do if he suddenly acquired magical athletic powers.
-I wrote these in marker and on paper I took from the family printer downstairs, then stapled together like a real book when I was done.
+I started writing my own stories around the age of ten, beginning with some silly tales about what my golden Labrador would do if he suddenly acquired magical athletic powers.
+I wrote these in marker and on paper I took from the family printer downstairs, then did my best to staple together like a real book when I was done (quickly discovering that my craft was in storytelling, not cover design).

 I haven’t really stopped writing since.
-Around the age of twelve or thirteen I received an old beat-up laptop with Word 2003 on it for my birthday from my grandpa, a writer also, who encouraged me to use it to write my stories.
-I wrote a 40k-word Percy Jackson rip-off with really cliché elemental magic — it will never see the light of day of course, but I was proud of it at the time.
+Around the age of twelve or thirteen I received an old, beat-up laptop with Word 2003 on it for my birthday from my grandpa, a writer also, who encouraged me to use it to write stories.
+I wrote a 40,000-word Percy Jackson rip-off with really cliché elemental magic stolen right out of Avatar: The Last Airbender.
+I still have that story somewhere — it’ll never see the light of day of course, but I remember being proud of it at the time.

 My second love was and still is music.
-I was fortunate enough to take guitar lessons as a kid, and I am now minoring in music for my university degree.
+I was fortunate enough to take guitar lessons when I was younger, which eventually led me to minor in music during my university degree.
 I enjoy picking apart sounds and lyrics, and drawing individual meaning from pieces of music.
-My taste is all over the place, gracing most genres with the exception of country and opera.
-Keep an eye on the footer of this site for my current favourite song — I change it periodically and I promise, they’re all bangers.
+My taste is all over the place, but lately it’s been lots of metalcore, emo, pop punk, and hyperpop.

 As of now, I’m still an avid reader of many genres and a writer with multiple novel-length projects on the go — you can click here to learn more about those.
-However, I’ve often got some song lyrics and short stories floating around too.
+I’ve often got some short stories floating around too.

 Some of my favourite words at the moment…